-The 7I93 flash memory normally contains two configuration file images, A user image and a fallback image.
-If the primary user configuration is corrupted, the FPGA will load the fallback configuration so the flash memory image can be repaired remotely without having to resort to switching memories or JTAG programming.
+The backup system is called Fallback.
+The 7I94 flash memory normally contains two configuration file images, A user image and a fallback image.
+If the primary user configuration is corrupted, the FPGA will load the fallback configuration so the flash memory image can be repaired remotely without having to resort JTAG programming.